iii-hq/n-autoresearch/README.md

 ### Cross-machine GPU workers

-Yes — GPU workers on different machines can point to the same orchestrator running on a CPU-only machine.
+GPU workers on different machines can point to the same orchestrator running on a CPU-only machine.
 The orchestrator and iii-engine share state via KV, and GPU workers communicate over WebSocket.

 On the CPU machine (orchestrator):